MARC21 Field Mapping for Modern Pipelines

 def normalize_encoding_stream(file_path: str) -> Iterator[Record]:

-"""Stream MARC21 records with deterministic encoding fallback."""
+"""Yield structurally valid MARC21 records with deterministic decoding.

 with open(file_path, "rb") as fh:

-reader = MARCReader(fh, to_unicode=True, force_utf8=True,
+reader = MARCReader(

 for idx, record in enumerate(reader):